 1996-Pub.
-L. 104-186 substituted "to the Clerk and the Sergeant at Arms" for "to the Clerk, Sergeant at Arms, and Doorkeeper" in three places, "to the Clerk for use on the floor" for "to the Doorkeeper for use on the floor", and "and to the Secretaries to the Majority and the Minority of the Senate" for "to the Secretaries to the Majority and the Minority of the Senate, and to the Doorkeeper of the House of Representatives".
+L. 104-186 substituted "to the Clerk and the Sergeant at Arms" for "to the Clerk, Sergeant at Arms, and Doorkeeper" in three places, "to the Clerk for use on the floor" for "to the Doorkeeper for use on the floor", and "and to the Secretaries to the Majority and the Minority of the Senate" for "to the Secretaries to the Majority and the Minority and the Minority of the Senate, and to the Doorkeeper of the House of Representatives".

+the Doorkeeper of the House of Representatives".
 1994-Pub.
 L. 103-337 substituted "Court of Appeals for the Armed Forces" for "Court of Military Appeals" in two places.